 A mulberry tree is a must for your homestead or backyard.
-Mulberry trees are fast growing shade trees and provide food for your family and fodder for chickens, ducks, goats and other livestock.
+They are fast growing shade trees and provide food for your family and fodder for chickens, ducks, goats and other livestock.
 The mulberry tree leaves, bark and berries are all edible.

-There are three main varieties of mulberries; red, white and black – there is also an Texas mulberry tree (that has other common names too).
+There are three main varieties of mulberries; red, white and black – there is also an Texas mulberry tree (that has other common names).
 The red mulberry tree and the Texas mulberry tree are native to North America.

 Identifying Mulberry Tree Varieties

 According to Wildflower.org, “Both mulberries (red and Texas) show a variety of leaf shapes from ovate to lobed from tree to tree or on the same tree.
 The purple or red fruit (mulberries) of both the Texas mulberry and the red mulberry look very similar to the dewberry.”
 (A dewberry is a variety of wild blackberry that grows in much of Texas and other southern states.)